goravel/docs/ORM/relationships.md

 #### Defining The Inverse Of The Relationship

-So, we can access the `Phone` model from our `User` model.
-Next, let's define a relationship on the `Phone` model that will let us access the user that owns the phone.
-We can define a `User` field in `Phone` model:
+We can access the `Phone` model from our `User` model.
+Now, we need to establish a relationship on `Phone` model that allows us to access the phone's owner.
+To do this, we can define a `User` field in `Phone` model.

 ```go
 type User struct {